yoolk/liquid-documentation/basics/types/index.markdown

 ---
 <h2 class="section-title">Types</h2>

-Liquid objects can return one of six types: String, Number, Boolean, Nil, Array, or EmptyDrop.
+Liquid objects can return one of six types: String, Number, Boolean, Nil, or Array.
 Liquid variables can be initialized by using the assign or capture tags.

 <div class="panel">
   <div class="panel-body">